dmichel1/ansible-graphite/readme.md

 Ansible Graphite
 ----------------

-Use Ansible to install and configure graphite.
+Use Ansible to install and configure graphite for a RHEL 6.X Operating System.

 This Ansible playbook will install graphite via pip in its default location '/opt/graphite'

 To run this playbook.